cncf/wg-serverless/workflow/spec/examples-brigade.md

 [Brigade Example](https://github.com/brigadecore/brigade/blob/master/docs/content/examples/brigade-19.js)

-* Note: Events can be emitted in Serverless Workflow Specification on state transitions.
+* Note: Events can be emitted in Serverless Workflow Specification on task transitions.
 This also shows that yes. you can have eventsActions definition without any actions :)
 <table>
 <tr>